PandorasFox/pandora/README.md

 # pandora

-pandora is a parallax-scrolling wallpaper daemon for wayland systems.

-> ![NOTE]
-> pandora is primary intended to be used with [niri](https://github.com/yaLTeR/niri) and bound to its IPC stream,
-> but I'm open to implementing other compositor IPC agents once this is more feature-complete.
+pandora is a parallax-scrolling wallpaper daemon for wayland systems. it is primary intended to be used with [niri](https://github.com/yaLTeR/niri) and bound to its IPC stream, but I'm open to implementing other compositor IPC agents once it is feature-complete.

-> ![NOTE]
+> [!NOTE]
 > pandora is functional, performant, and generally usable.
 New feature extensions (such as lockscreen functionality) are still being implemented.

 ## installing